jongasd/jongasd/README.md

 # 👋 Hi, I'm Jonas (JongasD)!

-> **Dev Backend Júnior** passionate about building beautiful, functional, and user-centered interfaces.
+> **Junior Backend Developer** passionate about building beautiful, functional, and user-centered interfaces.
 > With over **4 years of experience**, I’m constantly learning, experimenting, and creating projects that blend design, usability, and clean code. 🚀

 📍 **Based in**: São Paulo, Brazil